thomasw04/Rhenium/README.md

 2. Clone the repository and run ```cargo run``` in the project folder.

 3. It should work on all desktop platforms that support Vulkan (or Metal when its implemented).
+For debugging in vsc you will need the CodeLLDB extension.